The Fool (design collective)

 The Fool were a Dutch design collective and band in the psychedelic style of art in British popular music in the late 1960s.
+They worked closely with The Beatles in London, painting George Harrison's Mini car, John Lennon's piano and a three story high psychedelic mural on the outside of the Apple Boutique on Baker Street (since painted over).
 The group was named in reference to the Fool tarot card.